zzamboni/zzamboni.org/content/post/2017-11-16-my-elvish-configuration-with-commentary.md

 ## LeanPub {#leanpub}

 I use [LeanPub](https://leanpub.com/help/api) for publishing my books, so I have written a few utility functions.
+I don't use this regularly, I have much better integration using Hammerspoon and CircleCI, I wrote about it in my blog: [Automating Leanpub book publishing with Hammerspoon and CircleCI](https://zzamboni.org/post/automating-leanpub-book-publishing-with-hammerspoon-and-circleci/).

 ```elvish
 use github.com/zzamboni/elvish-modules/leanpub